sonianavaei/sodoku.kellassor.py/README.md

 # sodoku.kellassor.py
-tamrin groohi sodoco by elahe and sonia
+tamrin groohi sodoco by Elham and sonia